-(n) Uniform oil spill fee.
-Every marine terminal operator registered under Chapter 21M of the Acts of 2004, must keep a complete and accurate record of the receipt of all petroleum products or crude oil at the marine terminal.
+(o) Uniform oil spill fee.
+Every marine terminal operator registered under M.G.L. c.
+21M, must keep a complete and accurate record of the receipt of all petroleum products or crude oil at the marine terminal.
 Such records must include the name and address of the owner of the petroleum product or crude oil, the date and the number of barrels of petroleum products received at the marine terminal and the point of origin shipment.
 Licensees must retain copies of the Uniform Oil Response and Prevention Fee form.

-(o) Vehicle rental surcharge in the City of Revere.
-Vendors entering into a vehicle rental transaction contract in Revere subject to St. 2005, c.
-92, are required to keep complete and accurate record of all sales subject to the surcharge.
-Records must be sufficient to establish the amount of vehicle rental surcharge due and indicate how the amount of the surcharge reported was calculated.
-Taxpayers must retain copies of the Vehicle Rental Surcharge return.
+(p) Vehicular rental surcharges.
+Vendors entering into a vehicular rental transaction contract in the Commonwealth that is subject to the police training surcharge imposed pursuant to M.G.L. c.
+90, § 32⅞, or the surcharge imposed on such vehicular rental contracts in Revere pursuant to St. 2005, c.
+92, are required to keep complete and accurate records of all sales subject to such surcharges.
+Records must be sufficient to establish the amount of vehicular rental surcharge due and indicate how the amount of the surcharge reported was calculated.
+Vendors must retain copies of all Vehicle Rental Surcharge returns filed.

 (a) copies of any documents relating to the estate which are on file in any court having jurisdiction over the estate;

 (b) appraisal lists of any items included in the gross estate;